xaaha/hulak/docs/store.md

 git commit
 ```

-`hulak env rotate` (see #144) re-encrypts the store to the current `recipients.txt` without changing keys — exactly what you need after a merge.
+`hulak env rotate` re-encrypts the store to the current `recipients.txt` without changing keys — exactly what you need after a merge.

 > [!Tip]
 > For frequent recipient churn (large teams), consider squashing multiple `add-recipient` / `remove-recipient` commits into one to reduce merge surface area.